 Not every situation is completely unavoidable.
 To help you stay safe:

 If you are assaulted, or feel like you may have been assaulted, seek help right away.
-Keep in mind the drugs are meant to impair your memory, so it is possible to not know right away if something happened to you.
+Keep in mind drugs you may have been given are meant to impair your memory, so it is possible to not know right away if something happened to you.
 If you have been assaulted or suspect an assault: